 Milo has his very own beach attire that he wears anytime we are taking a beach vacation.
 It makes for a fun outing and people will get a kick out of your sweet fur baby looking his or her best!
 Milo has all kinds of bandanas for Game Day, Halloween, Christmas, Valentine's Day — what can I say?
 He LOVES his bowties and bandanas.

-If you’re planning to bring your dog’s wardrobe when traveling, spend some time to test a few outfits weeks before your trip.
+If you’re planning to bring your dog’s wardrobe when traveling, spend some time testing a few outfits weeks before your trip.
 While some pets don’t mind being dressed up, others find it hard to move around when they have anything on.
 It’ll be easier for you to identify which among these is your pet if you buy several pieces of clothing items for them first.

 If you see that your pet isn’t comfortable wearing clothes, don’t force them to use it.
 Remember, traveling with your dog should also be fun for them, which they may not experience if you force them to wear things that they don’t like.